alexdovzhanyn/bert-elixir/README.md

 # BERT

-Binary ERlang Term serialization library for Javascript
+Binary ERlang Term serialization library for Javascript.
+(An updated version of [this repo](https://github.com/rustyio/BERT-JS) )

 ## Usage
 --------------------------------